littleosbook/aenix/doc/book/segmentation.md

 ~~~

 Now that the processor knows where to look for the segment descriptors we need
-to load the segment registers.
-The content of a segment selector is described
+to load the segment registers with the corresponding segment selectors.
+The
-in table 6-2.
+content of a segment selector is described in table 6-2.

 -------------------------------------------------------------------------------
   Bits Name             Description